anandtailwinds/majordomo-ai-docs/python-api/AdminApi.md

 # **get_users**
 > Users get_users(name=name)

+Get users list.

-Get a list of users
+Get the list of users in the account.

 ### Example